Tuka-Volodymyr/Web_Marketplace/README.md

 7. **Error Handling and Messaging**
    - The system provides informative error messages to guide users through any issues they may encounter.

+## Dependencies

+- **GoodsService**: This service manages operations related to goods, including adding, deleting, and retrieving goods.

+- **UserService**: Responsible for user-related operations such as registration, authentication, and account management.

+- **PurchaseService**: This service handles purchase-related functionalities, including adding goods to the basket, viewing the basket, and making purchases.

+- **Database **: The project relies on a database to persistently store user and goods information.

+## Usage Notes
+- Various endpoints are provided to handle user authentication, registration, password recovery, and account management.

+- Error messages are displayed in case of invalid input or failed operations.

+- The project relies on services such as `UserService`, `GoodsService`, `PurchaseService` for carrying out business logic.

 ## Controller: UserController